-Heidi Klum Posts Age-Defying Makeup Free Selfie On Instagram
+Heidi Klum Posts Age-Defying, Makeup-Free Selfie On Instagram

-Heidi Klum, 45, may be a retired model but today she proved that she can still compete with the best of them.
+Heidi Klum, 45, may be a retired model, but today she proved that she can still compete with the best of them.
 Klum posted an age-defying selfie posted on her Instagram page and the photo wouldn’t be out of place in a fashion magazine.

 In the black and white picture, Klum is lying on a beach next to someone who has a hand on her shoulder.
-Since the hand looks like it belongs to someone male, we can probably assume that it’s her current boyfriend, Tom Kaulitz.
-We can’t see much of what she’s wearing but her hair is an ideal hairstyle for a day on the beach, loose waves.
+Since the hand looks like it belongs to a male, we can probably assume that it’s her current boyfriend, Tom Kaulitz.
+We can’t see much of what she’s wearing, but her hair is an ideal hairstyle for a day on the beach: loose waves.

 Klum fans left lots of appreciative comments under the photo and many of them praised her youthful looks.